vcapra1/mandelbrot-cli/README.md

 location
 * Maybe add a "Cancel" button while the render is in progress, which halts the device threads, or whatever is happening at that time
-* Interacting with the canvas: click to set center, draw box to make new render window (saving aspect ratio).
-This will require saving the config in the Java program and using that to calculate the new center and window bounds.
-* Remove excessive logs from Rust gui.rs
 * Make window non-resizable
 * Package frontend and backend into one program